 In fact, such a criticism is a boon to ‘ethnicity’ as a viable classificatory concept.
 In so far as “racial models, as traditionally presented, are static” (Kittles & Keita, 1999: 87), contemporary globalisation and the increased scope of culture exchange (and therefore flux) has indeed lead to such a plethora of viable, and individualistic ‘ethnic’ identities.
 The investigation and assumption of any of these sociocultural identities (or others one should come into contact with), and the emphasis on any, is an example of cosmopolitanism: "a certain kind of openness and curiosity about different cultures" including their own, and that of their heritage often constituted through consumption, in which multiple identities and lifestyles are tried on for size, and then discarded..."
 (Brown, 2006: 134).

 Wholesome though it seems, on the other hand, ‘ethnicity’ has a certain flavour to it that, like ‘race’, implies foreignness.
-One never refers to one’s own countrymen or culture as ‘ethnic’ after all.
+One never refers to one’s own countrymen or culture as ‘ethnic,’ after all.
 The concept seems reserved for the external.
-If we are to consider the canon of Anthropology, it is not had to see “it is convenient to replace the language of tribe with the language of ethnicity” (Charsley, 1974: 338).
-The former is of course a now regrettable commonality amongst earlier Anthropological literature, with connotations of primitiveness against the more ‘modern’ social organisation.
-The exoticism of ‘ethnicity’ as a bundle foreign beliefs, ceremonies and customs under scrutiny like that of ‘tribes’ and ‘races’ similarly instils ‘otherness’...
+If we are to consider the canon of Anthropology, it is not hard to see that, “it is convenient to replace the language of tribe with the language of ethnicity” (Charsley, 1974: 338).
+The former is of course a now regrettable commonality amongst earlier Anthropological literature, with connotations of ‘primitiveness’ against the more ‘modern’ social organisation.
+The exoticism of ‘ethnicity’ and the foreign beliefs, ceremonies and customs under scrutiny that form its definition, similarly instils ‘otherness’.

-In summation of Cohens (1974) one might also illume that one almost certainly never considers their ‘ethnicity’ until asked, whilst one always holds a nationality.
+In summation of Cohens (1974) one might also illumine that one almost certainly never considers their ‘ethnicity’ until asked, whilst one usually grasps a nationality.
 ‘Ethnicity’, then, seems an inferior measurement of differentiation given the relativeness of its application.

 Unfortunately, nationality comes with its own set of problems.
 In so far as it is immutably evident, the right of which is enshrined in international covenant (Article 15, Universal Declaration of Human Rights), it is by no means absolute or permanent.
 Nationality can change through migration, marriage, asylum, succession of a state or any number of political reasons.

-Nationality is locked to boundaries, but those boundaries though constitutional and sometimes physical they are in fact more a social construct (Smith, 2012), than the indicators of either ‘race’ (morphology, biology) and ‘ethnicity’ (culture, origin, kinship).
-Moreover, international borders are not impermeable, they neither corral culture and much less adhere to it.
+Moreover nationality is locked to boundaries, but those boundaries though constitutional and sometimes physical they are in fact more a social construct (Smith, 2012), than the indicators of either ‘race’ (morphology, biology) and ‘ethnicity’ (culture, origin, kinship).
+And, international borders are not impermeable, they neither corral culture and much less adhere to it.
 The boundaries and extensions of culture (and therefore ‘ethnicity’) overlap, leading to another plethora of immeasurable hybridisations.

 This trend does not cease with enfranchisement.
 Just as racism remains an issue, so too does the counterforce.
 Jeffers’ (1993) examination of the British Parliamentary Black Caucus (Jeffers, 1993: 174-176) raises the issue once more of collectivism by race or ethnic group — this can be extended further to consider the Congressional Black Caucus, Hispanic Congressional Caucus and Hispanic Congressional Caucus, of the United States — in a more contemporary political climate.
 Superficially, such partitioning of politicians seems counter-intuitive, with the singling out of the “black perspective” (Jeffers, 1993: 175) inadvertently serving only to differentiate it from the nonracial human condition on the whole.

 Antiracism too, surely the natural contravention of ‘racial’ ramifications, paradoxically seems to solidify the concept as factual.
 The continued popularity and usage of the concept of ‘race’ or the more delineating connotations of ‘ethnicity’, despite being largely discredited by the arguments above, also lies at the feet of media and communications: “it is easier for a journalist or a photographer to sell a story that takes ethnicity as its subject than one that addresses social differences” (Sansone, 2003: 5).
 One only has to look at headlines of national and international newspapers to see its prevalence.
 Recent news has indeed been dominated by the shooting of Michael Brown in Ferguson, Missouri amongst other instances across the country (Crilly, 2014; Blow, 2014).
-And whilst it may or not be an issue of ‘race’ (indeed, aforementioned racial profile exists) the incredible media reticence in disseminating crucial misinformation — that ‘race’ is an actuality, and not mythology — reinforces that same historical ‘us’ and ‘them’ narrative (Cornell & Hartmann, 2002: 30) of ‘race’ into the postmodern worldscape.
+And whilst it may or not be an issue of ‘race’ (indeed, aforementioned racial profile exists), the media reticence in disseminating crucial misinformation — that ‘race’ is an actuality, and not well embedded mythology — reinforces that same historical ‘us’ and ‘them’ narrative (Cornell & Hartmann, 2002: 30).
+It continues the narrative of ‘race’ into the postmodern worldscape.
 The cycle thus prevails.
-The subtle difference remains: the former is a response to a social phenomenon based on shared experience as a result of historical misinformation; the latter inadvertently broadcasts that ‘race’ exists, by emphasising the immorality of discriminating against it.

 Augstein, H. F. (eds) (1996) Race: The Origin of an Idea, 1760-1850.
 Bristol: Thoemmes Press.